Country Facts About Albania for Kids

 Introduction to Albania

-The country of Albania is located in Southeastern Europe.
+The nation of Albania is located in Southeastern Europe.
 It shares borders with Greece, Macedonia, Kosovo and Montenegro.
-It borders the Adriatic Sea and Ionian Sea.
+It also borders the Adriatic Sea and Ionian Sea.

 The form of government is a Parliamentary Democracy.
 Albanians elect representatives to make laws.
 The elected representatives make up the parliament, which makes the laws or rules people have to follow.
 The capital city is Tirana.